Autodesk-Forge/viewer-nodejs-model.as.a.service/README.md

 * Install Node.js
 * Run "npm install" command from the server directory
 * Replace the place holder with your own credentials in credentials.js
-* In /public/scripts/main.js, around line 14, change the bucket name to your own unique name.
-Bucket name should not be duplicated with others, you can name it from GUID.
+* In www/public/scripts/config.js, around line 8, change the bucket name to your own unique name.
+Bucket name should not be duplicated with others, you can name it from GUID, all in lowercase.
 * Run the server: "node server.js" from command line
 * Connect to server locally using a WebGL-compatible browser: http://localhost:3000